-PI3K-beta Inhibitor GSK2636771 and Pembrolizumab in Treating Participants with Stage III-IV Cancer or Metastatic Melanoma and PTEN Loss
+PI3K-beta Inhibitor GSK2636771 and Pembrolizumab in Treating Patients with Stage III-IV Cancer and PTEN Loss

 - Be willing and able to provide written informed consent for the trial